 This letter, sent on 29 April 2020 from the NHS Chief Executive and Chief Nurse, outlines the second stage of the NHS response to Covid-19.
 It contains specific references to support for care homes.

 This locally developed pack complements the NHSE/I London Care Home Resource Pack and provides local North Central London (NCL) information, guidance and access to support to enable care providers to respond to COVID-19.
 This local resource pack will be updated approximately every two weeks.
 Topics covered in the pack include:

 - Local and national available wellbeing offers for care provider staff

 - Urgent clinical advice for Rapid Response, community and domiciliary care teams concerned about a patient displaying COVID-19 symptoms

-- Monitoring and managing suspected COVID-19 in care homes
+- Monitoring and managing suspected and confirmed COVID-19 in care homes

 - Facebook portals